Distinguishing Between Concrete Spalling And Scaling

 Defining Concrete Spalling

 Spalling is a phenomenon where chunks or layers of concrete break away from the main surface.
-This condition is often characterized by:
+This damage is typically caused by freeze-thaw cycles, reinforcement corrosion, or mechanical stresses.
+Spalling compromises both the aesthetics and structural integrity of concrete.

 - Large, uneven pits or holes on the surface.